Natrix astreptophora

-Natrix astreptophora, the red-eyed grass snake or the Iberian grass snake, is a species of natricine snake found in the Iberian Peninsula, south of France, and some coastal areas in Maghreb, from Tangier to Tunisia.
+Natrix astreptophora, the red-eyed grass snake or the Iberian grass snake, is a species of natricine snake found in the Iberian Peninsula, south of France, and some coastal areas in the Maghreb, from Tangier to Tunisia.
 Long considered a subspecies of the European grass snake, Natrix natrix, the subspecies was split off from that taxon in 2016.

 Taxonomy

 The red-eyed grass snake was formally described by the Spanish herpetologist Victor Lopez Seoane in 1903 as Natrix astreptophora based on specimens from Galicia, Spain (later restricted to A Coruña).
 The species was subsequently treated as a subspecies in the grass snake complex (Natrix natrix sensu lato).
 The North African populations of the red-eyed grass snake were described as a separate subspecies of the grass snake, Tropidonotus natrix algericus, by the German herpetologist Günther Hecht in 1930.
 The taxonomy of the grass snake complex remained unsettled throughout the 20th century, with various authors recognizing anywhere from four to fourteen subspecies in the complex.
 A 2012 study of genetic data, morphology, and bone characteristics found the red-eyed grass snake to hybridize only very rarely with the barred grass snake (Natrix natrix helvetica) where their ranges met in southern France, and recommended raising it to full species status.
 Subsequent genetic studies supported this arrangement, and also raised the barred grass snake to full species status.

 The 2012 study also found the Tunisian populations of the red-eyed grass snake to be highly distinct from the Iberian population.
 A subsequent study into the genetic differences between populations of the species found three well-supported clades: the Iberian population, the Moroccan population, and the Tunisian and Algerian population.
 The Iberian population split from the North African clade around 5.44 million years ago, while the two North African populations split from each other around 4.64 million years ago.
 These dates correspond to the Messinian Salinity Crisis and the reflooding of the Mediterranean, which are probable triggers for the radiation of these clades.
 The subspecies algerica was then resurrected for the North African populations to reflect their genetic divergence from the nominate Iberian subspecies.

 Fossils of the red-eyed grass snake have been found from the Upper Pliocene to the Upper Pleistocene in Spain.